jjwjohns/260startup/README.md

 ### Elevator pitch

 Did you grow up playing the amazing game Mancala, but now no longer have the physical game?
-Do you wish you could play Mancala with friends who live far away?
-Well you have found your solution here at PlayMancala.
-This is an easy to access site that lets you play the classic game of mancala anywhere with anyone.
-Whether you are new to the game or are a seasoned master PlayMancala is the perfect solution for you.
+Or do you wish you could play Mancala with friends who live far away?
+Well you have found your solution here at PlayMancala!
+This is a very easy to access site that lets you play the classic game of mancala anywhere with anyone!
+Whether you are new to the game or are a seasoned master, PlayMancala is the perfect solution for you.

 ### Design